taiwins/taiwins/CONTRIBUTING.md

 design, and it splitted into server and client code.
 As you can see in the source tree, on the server side, can find `backend`, `dbus`, `compositor`, `config`, `desktop`, etc. Client now has `desktop_shell`, `desktop_console`, `widget` and `update_icon_cache`.
-Signing-off is recommended so we can count the contribution.
+Signing-off is recommended and can be done by `git commit -s`.
 An good example of commit message would be like this:

 	config: adding new reload shell binding.